 • Development and deployment of information systems utilizing AI and ML

 Candidates must be available to teach Monday through Thursday between the hours of 8:00 a.m. – 9:00 p.m. and Friday between the hours of 8:00 a.m. to 6:00 p.m.

 The responsibilities of Durham College Professors include, but are not limited to:

-1. Creating a positive learning environment that accommodates students’ diverse cultural and educational backgrounds, experiences, and individual learning styles;
+1. Creating a positive learning environment that accommodate students’ diverse cultural and educational backgrounds, experiences and individual learning styles;

 2. Utilizing principles of adult education to actively engage students in the learning process;